felixjung/blog-posts/posts/go-tests/index.md

 }
 ```

-Some linter rules may complain about shadowing the `require` package inside of your test function.
-Do not bother with those violations, this is common practice.
+Some linter rules may complain about shadowing the `require` package inside your test function.
+Do not bother with those violations, as this is common practice.

-## Behavior Driven Development With Subtests
+## Behavior-Driven Development With Subtests

-Earlier in this post I mentioned how some Go testing frameworks are made for [Behavior Driven Development (BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development "BDD on Wikipedia").
+Earlier in this post I mentioned how some Go testing frameworks are made for [Behavior-Driven Development (BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development "BDD on Wikipedia").
 In BDD you develop your software and tests against human-readable requirements.
-These requirements can for example be written by product managers using a product domain’s [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html "Martin Fowler definition of Ubiquitous Language").
+These requirements can, for example, be written by product managers using a product domain’s [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html "Martin Fowler definition of Ubiquitous Language").

-To make the example a bit more interesting, let us consider a `sumOrMax` function, which returns the sum of parameters `a` and `b` as long as it stays below a `max` value, which is provided as a third parameter.
+To make the example a bit more interesting, let us consider a `sumOrMax` function. `sumOrmax` returns the sum of parameters `a` and `b` as long as it stays below a `max` value provided as a third parameter.
+If the sum is larger than `max`, `sumOrMax` returns `max`.

 ```js
 export function sumOrMax(a, b, max) {